Explicit Feature Interaction-aware Graph Neural Networks: Experiments

-We conduct additional experiments using two OGC datasets to examine whether explicit feature interactions learned by EFI-GNN are effective.
-Table \ref{tbl:ogb_acc} shows the test accuracies of the experimental methods.
-GCN$^*$ and EFI-GNN$^*$ only use the last layer to make predictions and learn implicit higher-order and explicit higher-order feature interactions.
-GCN and EFI-GNN use the concatenate of all layers to make predictions and respectively learn multiple implicit higher-order and explicit various-orders feature interactions.
-GCN \& EFI-GNN is the joint learning method of GCN and EFI-GNN.
-It can simultaneously learn multiple implicit higher-order and explicit various-orders feature interactions.
-Figure \ref{fig:architectures} shows the brief architecture of EFI-GNN$^*$, EFI-GNN, and GCN \& EFI-GNN For a fair comparison, we use GCN \& GCN, which is the joint learning method of two GCN, and EFI-GNN \& EFI-GNN, which is the joint learning method of two EFI-GNNs.
+We conduct an additional experiment on two OGB datasets to examine whether combining multiple feature interactions is effective.
+In this experiment, GCN, GAT, GATv2, and ASDGN are used to learn implicit feature interactions, and EFI-GNN is used to learn explicit feature interactions.
+Table~\ref{tbl:ogb_acc} shows the test accuracies of the experimental models.
+GCN$^*$ and EFI-GNN$^*$ indicate GCN and EFI-GNN that make predictions using only the last layer, respectively.
+GCN, GAT, GATv2, and ASDGN use the concatenation of all layers to make predictions.
+Thus, they can learn multiple implicit higher-order feature interactions.
+EFI-GNN also uses the concatenation of all layers to make predictions.
+It can learn multiple various-order feature interactions.
+All joint learning methods can simultaneously learn multiple implicit higher-order and explicit various-order feature interactions.
+For a fair comparison, we use GCN \& GCN, which is a joint-learning method of two GCNs, and EFI-GNN \& EFI-GNN, which is the joint-learning method of two EFI-GNNs.
 They have the same number of trainable parameters as GCN \& EFI-GNN.
 GCN and EFI-GNN outperform GCN$^*$ and EFI-GNN$^*$, respectively.
-It shows that simultaneously learning multiple feature interactions is effective for node representation learning.
-Furthermore, GCN \& EFI-GNN outperforms GCN \& GCN and EFI-GNN \& EFI-GNN.
-It indicates that simultaneously learning both explicit and implicit feature interactions is more effective than learning only explicit or implicit feature interactions.
+This shows that simultaneously learning multiple feature interactions is effective for predictive performance.
+Furthermore, GCN \& EFI-GNN outperforms GCN \& GCN and EFI-GNN \& EFI-GNN, and the performance of other joint learning methods also consistently improved.
+This demonstrates that simultaneously learning both explicit and implicit feature interactions is more effective than learning only explicit or implicit ones.